AtishaRibeiro/lagartixa/posts/globe/text.md

 # Turning the globe into a 3D mesh

-I was working on a video where needed to show different locations on earth.
+I was working on a video where I wanted to visualise various locations across the former Soviet Union.
 The requirements were pretty straightforward:
 * Country borders
 * Region borders (states, provinces, ...)